Jin-Cha-Ji Border Region: Media

-The Communist Party's Shanxi-Chahar-Hebei Border Region Committee had an official newspaper, the Shanxi-Chahar-Hebei Daily.
+The CCP's Shanxi-Chahar-Hebei Border Region Committee had an official newspaper, the Shanxi-Chahar-Hebei Daily.

+Cultural policies

+Following the example of Yan'an, in July 1941 the border region passed new marriage regulations designed ensure that marriages were made by "both partners freely, independently, and voluntarily" and to prohibit practices like arranged marriage, coercion, concubinage, and child brides.

 Armed forces

 When the Chinese Civil War began after the defeat of the Japanese, the Shanxi-Chahar-Hebei Field Army had more than 180,000 soldiers.
 It later merged with other forces into the 234,000 soldier North China Field Army.

 Militias in the Shanxi-Chahar-Hebei Border Region included several thousand militia members per county, sometimes as many as 10,000 or 25,000.